Notes from Sidney Coleman's Physics 253a

 The great field theorist Sidney Coleman for many years taught the course Physics 253 at Harvard on Quantum Field Theory.
 The notes you are reading were typeset from a scanned version of handwritten lecture notes by Brian Hill from the Fall 1986 of the first half of the course: Physics 253a.
 The Harvard Physics Department has made films of the lectures from the 1975-1976 version of the course available on their website as well.

 The typesetting for lectures 1-11 was done by Bryan Gin-ge Chen and for lectures 12-28 by Yuan-Sen Ting, who also recreated most of the figures.
-We have attempted to stay as faithful as possible to the scanned notes, correcting only obvious typos and changing some of the in-text references.
-We have noted some of these changes in comments in the \LaTeX{} source, though this was not done systematically.
+We have attempted to stay as faithful as possible to the scanned notes, aside from correcting some obvious errors in the notes and changing some of the in-text references.

-We thank Richard Sohn for pointing out typographical errors in the previous versions (v1 and v2).
-The list of typographical errors can be found in YST's homepage.
+We thank Richard Sohn, Leonard Gamberg, Avraham Gal for pointing out typographical errors in the previous versions.
+The list of typographical errors can be found in Yuan-Sen Ting's homepage \href{https://www.cfa.harvard.edu/~yuanting/}{www.cfa.harvard.edu/$\sim$yuanting}.

 \textbf{Class:} Why not use Feynman's lecture notes?\\ \textbf{Gell-Mann:} Because Feynman uses a different method than we do.\\ \textbf{Class:} What is Feynman's method?\\ \textbf{Gell-Mann:} You write down the problem.
 Then you look at it and you think. \\ Then you write down the answer.